BlythMeister/PaketSorter/README.md

 # Installation

+* Download latest release Zip from https://github.com/BlythMeister/PaketSorter/releases/latest
-* Unzip the release
+* Unzip the application into a folder on your machine
-* Add folder you unzipped into into your PATH
+* Add the folder you unzipped paket sorter into to your PATH variable
+* In any directory call `PaketSorter` as below

-# Usages
+# Usage

 ```
 Usage: PaketSorter [options]